boyesm/netflix-watch-time/README.md

 Built around a neat feature that Netflix implemented that allows users to export all their watched shows in .csv format.
 The website imports this .csv, and pulls info on every title from The Movie Database (TMDB).
 Watch time is totalled as well as some other stats.

-## Try It Out
+## Live Site

-A live version of the site can be found here:
+Try it out for yourself here:

 https://boyesm.github.io/netflix-watch-time/